mmkal/pgkit/packages/typegen/readme.md

   --glob PATTERN        Glob pattern of source files to search for SQL
                         queries in.
 By default searches for all ts, js, sql, cjs and mjs files under 'rootDir'

+  --migrate {<=0.8.0}   Before generating types, attempt to migrate a
+                        codebase which has used a prior version of this tool

+  --skip-check-clean    If enabled, the tool will not check the git status to
+                        ensure changes are checked in.
 ```
 <!-- codegen:end -->